Datta Naik

 Datta Naik (12 December 1927 – 30 December 1987), also credited as N. Datta, was an Indian film music director in Hindi films.

+Early life and career

 Born in the then Portuguese colony of Goa, Naik, started his career as an assistant to the legendary music director S. D. Burman in films like Bahar, Sazaa, Ek Nazar (1951), Jaal (1952), Jeewan Jyoti (1953) and Angarey (1954).
 His partnership with songwriter Sahir Ludhianvi was popular and successful.
 He died on 30 December 1987.

-Early life

 Datta Naik was born in 1927 in Aroba (near Colvale), a small village in Goa.
 At the age of 12, he ran away from his family and came to Mumbai.
 There he learnt classical music and later worked as an assistant to Ghulam Haider.
 He was a close friend of Chandrakant Bhosle who was playing rhythm with Shankar Jaikishan's orchestra.
 He also used to participate in street music programs, where Sachin Dev Burman spotted his talent.
 The maestro employed him as his assistant and while working there, N. Datta also developed a notable career as an independent composer.
 His compositions showed a fine sense of melody and orchestration.
 His close association with lyricist Sahir Ludhianvi who was also his close friend ensured that his songs were always blessed by meaningful poetic lyrics.
 N. Datta also worked very closely with noted lyricists Majrooh Sultanpuri, Jan Nisar Akhtar and others.